BAJAJ FINSERV DIRECT LIMITED

 Gold is another very popular investment option in India.
 The value of gold tends to be quite stable, which helps reduce the investment risk.
 Meanwhile, the scarce nature and high demand for this precious metal ensure that its value continues to appreciate in the long run.

-Another major advantage of this high-return, low-risk investment is that there are many ways to invest in gold.
+Another major advantage of this high return investment is that there are many ways to invest in gold.
 For instance, you could invest in gold jewellery, gold coins or bars, digital gold, or even Sovereign Gold Bonds (SGBs).

 Annuities

-They are typically offered by life insurance providers.
-There are two types of annuity plans that you can invest in - immediate annuity and deferred annuity.
+Annuities are typically offered by life insurance providers.
+There are two types of annuity plans that you can invest in, immediate annuity and deferred annuity.

 In the case of an immediate annuity, you purchase the plan by paying a lump sum amount.
 In return, you receive a monthly pension for life starting from the immediately succeeding month.